bkRodrigo/story-forum/README.md

 * [project Reqs](./documentation/laravel-message-board-api.md): Full doc describing
   the project reqs
-* [my Devlog](./documentation/devlog/log.md): In my devlog you'll see what I did during each of the 4 full days of work
+* [my Devlog](./documentation/devlog/log.md): In my devlog you'll see what I did during each of the 3 days of work

 ## Running locally
 ### Requirements